douglaz/psl/GettingStarted:CLI.md

 To perform weight learning instead of inference, use the command:

 `java -jar psl-cli-2.0-SNAPSHOT.jar -learn -model [name of model file].psl -data [name of data file].data`

+Running the weight learning command outputs a `.psl` model file with the learned weights and logical rules.
+You can use this produced model file for running inference with the learned model.

 PSL provides gradient-descent based weight learning algorithms that treat the files specified in the `truth:` section of your `.data` file as the training labels.